SolaceProducts/terraform-solacebroker-queue-endpoint/README.md

 Most optional variables' default value is null.
 If they are not provided then the default for the related resource attribute will be configured on the broker.

+-> The module defaults for `ingress_enabled` and `egress_enabled` are `true`, which differ from the resource attribute defaults.

+-> Important: Queues or topic endpoints must have proper `owner` or `permission` for non-owners configured to enable clients to connect and consume messages.
+The default values restrict all access.
+For additional details, refer to the [Solace documentation](https://docs.solace.com/Messaging/Guaranteed-Msg/Configuring-Queues.htm#Configuring_Queue_Owners)

 ## Examples

 Refer to the following configuration examples: